 Strong's Concordance says that meekness (Grk. praus) means, mildness, humility, humble; but this definition falls short, at least, I believe it does; for other recognized scholars expands the thought a great deal more.
-Kittle and Friedrich's Theological Dictionary Of The New Testament sheds additional light upon it, saying:
+Kittle and Friedrich's Theological Dictionary Of The New Testament sheds additional light upon the word:

 "Praus is never used of God...the point is that the gentle must become warriors...praus is a quality of the royal hero...as pleasing to God... it is an antidote to arrogance....A quiet and expectant bearing of destiny that is grounded in God is a mark of piety....It enables the believer to correct others without arrogance.
 In Colossians 3:12 it is one of the gifts of election, and in Ephesians 4:2 it is worthy of Christian calling."
+The noted linguistic scholar, William Barclay, in his word study on meekness wrote this: